Bedroom count

 The table above reflects average rent prices in New York, NY, broken down by the number of bedrooms, neighborhoods, and property types.
 The availability of data for each category is dependent on market inventory and will adjust depending on your selected filters.

-Median rent prices in New York, NY for all bedroom counts and property types compared to Bayonne, NJ.
+Compare median rent prices in New York and Bayonne by all bedroom counts and property types.

 New York